Swarm-IITKgp/Swarm-IITKgp.github.io/README.md

 #The Official Website of the Swarm Robotics Research Group, IIT Kharagpur.

+###Change parallax background images.
+* The images can be found at `img/parallax`.
+Do note that the images cannot be renamed.

-##Add a person to the Team section:
+###Add a person to the Team section:
 * Save a 200*200 profile image at `/img/team/`.
 * Add the following snippet of HTML under `<section id="section-works" class="section appear clearfix">`.
 ```html